FuadPoroshtica/T-113-VLN1-H30/docs/diary.md

 ### Daily goals:

+today our goal is to fix our issues with the class diagram

-Our goal today is to finish the report and hand it in.
+and finish the report, fix some images and hand it in.

+### Status:

+We think we managed to complete the document just in time for the turn in.